Las Nieves, Agusan del Norte

-Las Nieves, (Spanish for "The Snows"), officially the Municipality of Las Nieves (Lungsod sa Las Nieves; Bayan ng Las Nieves), is a municipality in the province of Agusan del Norte, Philippines.
-According to the 2020 census, it has a population of 30,240 people.
+Las Nieves (Spanish for 'The Snows'), officially the Municipality of Las Nieves (Lungsod sa Las Nieves; Bayan ng Las Nieves), is a municipality in the province of Agusan del Norte, Philippines.
+According to the 2024 census, it has a population of 32,402 people.

 History

 The first traders to enter Las Nieves were natives of Butuan City.
 They used to travel along the Agusan River in wooden dug-out boats or baoto using a long paddle called ga-o.
 The Manobo and Higaonon tribes which include the Jovellar, Tepnage, Bayan, Legis, Taga-ang and Kulisan were the first dominant families in the area.
 Respected warriors, or bagani, such as Dagohoy and Kulisan were considered influential leaders.

-The Manobo and Higaonon used bags made from woven abaca fibers called camuyot to carry their belongings around.
-Their customary forms of entertainment were traditional war dances called kalasag and the other ceremonial dances such as binaylan, inamo and binanog.
-Their songs were accompanied by the musical instrument agong which was believed to have been made of pure gold.
+The Manobo and Higaonon peoples traditionally used bags made from woven abaca fibers, known as camuyot, to carry their belongings.
+Their customary forms of entertainment included traditional war dances such as kalasag, as well as ceremonial dances like binaylan, inamo, and binanog.
+These performances were often accompanied by the agong, a musical instrument believed to have been made of pure gold.

 In the year 1875, on orders from the Bishop of Cebu, a group of Spanish Jesuit Missionaries disembarked at the Port of Butuan.
 Although they were not the first missionaries to arrive, as Augustinian Recollects had been here before them, their coming promised something different, for they intended to do more than maintain the parishes that the Roman Catholic Church have established.
 The Jesuits wanted to civilize the province by converting the beliefs of local residents, the Manobo and the Higaonon into Christianity.
 They also wanted to establish the locals in villages where they could be taught the rudiments of religion, education and self-government.

 It was in February 1877 that Father Saturnino Urios, with two other Jesuit Missionaries, Father Ramon Pamies and Father Jose Casellas, announced the beginning of their mission to preach the gospel to the natives.
 They traversed the length and breadth of the Agusan Valley, its main river, and all its known tributaries, risking death from malarial mosquito, leeches and inhospitable tribal chieftains or datus.
 However, Father Urios and his companions persisted in their quest.
-It is to him and his fellow Jesuits that we owe the founding and early history of Las Nieves, which was about a day’s paddling upstream from Butuan.
+It is to him and his fellow Jesuits that we owe the founding and early history of Las Nieves, which was about a day's paddling upstream from Butuan.